giangnguyen2412/advanced-XAI-for-DeepLearning/MMD-critic.md

 samples.
 Together with prototypes, criticism can help humans build a better mental model of the complex data space.

+Here **fitting models to complex datasets often requires the use of regularization** means when training, we add regularization to generalize both prototype and criticism then we can not see the real distribution of data.

 Then now authors define `p` is the distribution for prototype and `q` is the distribution for criticism.
-The idea is if we can maximize the difference between `p` and `q`,
+The idea is if we can maximize the difference between `p` and `q`.
+As the eq(2) in paper indicates, the *witness function* measures the maximum discrepancy between two expectations.
+This function is positive when Q underfits P, and negative wherever Q overfits P. Then we need to maximize (2) to separate the two expectations as far as possible.

+(2) is approximated as (5) using sample expectations.

+Finally, we come up with the objective function (6).
+Optimizing this function allows us to correctly choose prototype and criticism.
 **Using both prototypes and criticisms was most effective in describing the distribution.**